meditationstuff/protocol_1/index.md

 \*\*\*

-some papers associated with the popular articles above, for posterity:
+some papers associated with the popular articles above, for precision and posterity:

 Schoonover, C. E., Ohashi, S. N., Axel, R., & Fink, A. J. (2021).
 Representational drift in primary olfactory cortex.
 Nature, 594(7864), 541-546.